datagrind/Notes/General Notes/01_Web Development_Fundementals.md

 #### HTML
 - HyperText Markup Language
-- Used to structure and define webpage content
+- Used to give structure and meaning to and define webpage content
     - text, images, audio, video, forms, etc
 - First language of the web
     - most basic building block of a web page

 #### CSS
 - Cascading Style Sheets
+- Create and change webpage appearance, styles & positioning
+    - fonts, colors, margins, animations, art, backgrounds, div styles, etc
 - Changes apply top-down, later changes **overwrite** previous changes
-- Create webpage appearance, styles & positioning
-    - fonts, colors, margins, animations, etc

 #### JS
 - JavaScript
-    - Programming language
-    - able to make computations and transform data according to logical instructions
+    - Programming language: able to make computations and transform data according to logical instructions
 - Can change the HTML and CSS of a webpage and make it dynamic: change it in response to conditions in the code
 - Most powerful & complex of the three core technologies